Short lists with short programs in short time: Introduction

-Now we move to the lower bounds.
-We show that the quadratic lower bound in Theorem \ref{t:complist} is optimal: it is not possible to compute lists of subquadratic size that contain a $O(1)$-short program.
+Note the gap between the quadratic upper bound for list size of Theorem \ref{t:complist} and the linear lower bound described above.
+We close this gap by showing that the list size bound in Theorem \ref{t:complist} is optimal: it is not possible to compute lists of subquadratic size that contain a $\bigO{1}$-short program.

 \begin{theorem} For all $c>0$, for every optimal $U$, for every computable $f$ that is a list-approximator for $c$-short programs,